Which analyst expects Eastern Bankshares Inc. (EBC) to perform well in the near future? - The Dwinnex

 Insider Transactions:

-Investing in insider trades can also provide an investor with insight into how management views future stock prices.
+Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
 A recent insider transaction in this stock occurred on Nov 30 when Borgen Luis sold 12,419 shares for $19.21 per share.
 The transaction valued at 238,569 led to the insider holds 77,546 shares of the business.

 Jackson Deborah C sold 5,713 shares of EBC for $109,747 on Nov 30.
 The Director now owns 72,752 shares after completing the transaction at $19.21 per share.
 On Nov 30, another insider, Harlam Bari A, who serves as the Director of the company, sold 5,000 shares for $19.21 each.
 As a result, the insider received 96,050 and left with 72,465 shares of the company.